 Through baptism, we re-enact the death and resurrection of Jesus.
 Being lowered into the water identifies us with his death, leaving behind our old lives.
 Being raised out of the water identifies us with Jesus’ resurrection, and the promise of new life.

 Baptism is important because it’s a public demonstration and celebration of the new life found in Jesus.
 You can read about Jesus’ own baptism in the gospel of Matthew, 3:13-17.
-We hold baptism services several times a year, and our next one will be on Sunday 3rd November, at the Mermaid in Blackfriars.
+We hold baptism services several times a year, and our next one will be in May 2020 at the Mermaid in Blackfriars.
 If you’d like to know more, you can get in touch or use some of the resources below.